 Speech-language pathology graduate students are admitted full-time in summer or fall semesters.
 Applicants should submit official transcripts and GRE scores to the graduate school (international applicants to the Center for International Education).
 Online applications include assistantship requests; letters of recommendation (3 required) are also submitted online.
 All materials should be on file well in advance of the February 1st deadline.

 A mandatory two day orientation is held for new graduate students each fall.
 Students meet the department chair and program directors.
-Topics of discussion include: academic honesty, clinical policies, code of ethics, complaint/conflict resolution, HIPAA, KASA, off-campus assignments, scope of practice, and standard (universal) precautions.
+Topics of discussion include: academic honesty, clinical policies, code of ethics, complaint/conflict resolution, department policies and procedures, HIPAA, KASA, off-campus assignments, scope of practice, and standard (universal) precautions.

-The master's education program in speech-language pathology at The University of Southern Mississippi is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800.498.2071 or 301.296.5700.
+The master's of arts and the master's of science education programs in speech-language pathology at The University of Southern Mississippi are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800.498.2071 or 301.296.5700.